CVE-2025-55036: CWE-787: Out-of-bounds Write in F5 BIG-IP

 Technical Analysis

-CVE-2025-55036 is an out-of-bounds write vulnerability classified under CWE-787, affecting F5 BIG-IP SSL Orchestrator when explicit forward proxy is configured on a virtual server with the proxy connect feature enabled.
+CVE-2025-55036 is an out-of-bounds write vulnerability classified under CWE-787 affecting F5 BIG-IP SSL Orchestrator when configured with explicit forward proxy on a virtual server and the proxy connect feature enabled.
 The vulnerability arises from improper handling of certain undisclosed traffic, which leads to memory corruption.
-This memory corruption can cause instability or crashes in the BIG-IP system, resulting in denial of service (DoS) conditions.
-The affected BIG-IP versions include 15.1.0, 16.1.0, and 17.1.0, which are widely deployed in enterprise and service provider environments for traffic management and security.
-The vulnerability can be exploited remotely without authentication or user interaction, increasing its risk profile.
-The CVSS v3.1 base score is 7.5, reflecting a high severity primarily due to the impact on availability and ease of exploitation.
-Although no public exploits or active attacks have been reported, the potential for disruption in critical network infrastructure is significant.
-The vulnerability does not affect versions that have reached End of Technical Support (EoTS).
-No official patches were listed at the time of publication, so mitigation relies on configuration changes and monitoring.
-This flaw highlights the risks associated with complex proxy configurations and the need for rigorous input validation in network security appliances.
+This memory corruption can cause instability or crashes, resulting in denial of service conditions.
+The affected versions include 15.1.0, 16.1.0, and 17.1.0, which are currently supported releases.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, increasing its risk profile.
+The CVSS v3.1 base score is 7.5, reflecting high severity primarily due to the impact on availability (A:H) while confidentiality and integrity remain unaffected.
+No public exploits have been reported yet, but the nature of the vulnerability suggests that attackers could craft specific network traffic to trigger the flaw.
+The absence of patches at the time of publication means organizations must rely on configuration changes and monitoring until updates are available.
+This vulnerability is particularly critical for environments where BIG-IP SSL Orchestrator is used to manage and secure encrypted traffic flows, as disruption could impact business continuity and security monitoring capabilities.

 Potential Impact